HomeArtHP Z800 with dual Intel Xeon 5690, 4xRaid0 SSD and NVME

 Optional SATA adapter for more storage slots

-I had one of these Axagon PCIE adapters (which are great, in my opinion):
+I had one of these Axagon PCIe adapters on hand, and they work well:

 Axagon PCIE NVME M.2 ADAPTER